jujaro/blog/blog/quotes.md

 # Juan's Quotes

-> *"The worst mistake that most actually smart people do over their lives is to underestimate the stupidity of most other people around".*
+> *"The worst mistake that most actually smart people make in their lives is underestimating the stupidity of most other people."*

-> *"A big brain is useless if it is smaller than the correspondent ego"*
+> *"A big brain is useless if it is smaller than its corresponding ego"*